‘The Flash’ Season 3 Spoilers: Savitar’s Identity Reveal Will Shock Fans

 A post shared by The Flash (@cwtheflash) on

 One of the more popular fan theories regarding Savitar is that he is the Future Flash.
 Fans point to when Savitar tells Team Flash: “I am the future, Flash.”
-We already know that Savitar story is that he comes from the future and he is defeated by Barry Allen and trapped in the speed force.
+We already know that Savitar’s story is that he comes from the future and he is defeated by Barry Allen and trapped in the speed force.
 However, some fans think that he is actually Barry Allen 20 years into the future.

 This could be one of the consequences of Flashpoint and make sense of the message Barry Allen received from his himself 40 years into the future.